Saudi Arabia's siding with Russia on oil cuts causes a rift with Washington - NewsBreak

 Australia says it will end its recognition of Jerusalem as Israel's capital

-CANBERRA, Australia — Australia has reversed a previous government's recognition of West Jerusalem as Israel's capital, the foreign minister said Tuesday.
-The center-left Labor Party government Cabinet agreed to again recognize Tel Aviv as the capital and reaffirmed that Jerusalem's status must be resolved in peace negotiations between Israel and the Palestinians, Foreign Minister Penny Wong said.
+CANBERRA, Australia — Australia has reversed a previous government's recognition of west Jerusalem as Israel's capital, the foreign minister said Tuesday, prompting consternation from Israel.
+The center-left Labor Party government agreed to again recognize Tel Aviv as the capital.
+The Cabinet also reaffirmed that Jerusalem's status must be resolved...

-Worry grows for a female Iranian athlete who climbed without a hijab

-SEOUL, South Korea — An Iranian female competitive climber left South Korea on Tuesday after competing at an event in which she climbed without her nation's mandatory headscarf covering, authorities said.
-Farsi-language media outside of Iran warned she may have been forced to leave early by Iranian officials and could face arrest back home, which Tehran quickly denied.

 A huge fire broke out at Iran's Evin prison, where political prisoners are held